dendibakh/dendibakh.github.io/_posts/contests/2021-02-05-Performance-analysis-and-tuning-contest-5.md

 - **Do not try to understand the whole algorithm**.
 For some people, it's crucial to understand how every piece of code works.
 For the purposes of optimizing it will be wasted effort.
 There are CPU benchmarks with thousands LOC (like [SPEC2017](http://spec.org/cpu2017/)) it's absolutely impossible to understand them in a reasonable time.
 What you need to familiarize yourself with, are hotspots.
 That's it.
 You most likely need to understand one function/loop which is not more than 100 LOC.
 - **You have a specific workload for which you optimize the benchmark**.
 You don't need to optimize it for any other input/workload.
 The main principle behind [Data-oriented design](https://en.wikipedia.org/wiki/Data-oriented_design) is that you know the data of your application.

-If you feel you're stuck, don't hesitate to ask questions or look for support on our discord (TODO link).
+If you feel you're stuck, don't hesitate to ask questions or look for support on our [discord](https://discord.gg/VjACqGzHgS).
 Me and other participants will do our best to answer your questions.

 ### Validation